renovatebot/renovate/lib/modules/platform/azure/index.md

 - Create branch
 - Read

-Make sure that the the user has has the following permission at Project-level:
+The user must have the following permission at Project-level:

 - View project-level information